Michelle Bitting

-Michelle Bitting (born February, 1964 in Los Angeles, California) is an American poet who was honored on March 8, 2012 with the position of Poet Laureate of Pacific Palisades, California.
+Michelle Bitting (born February, 1964 in Los Angeles, California) is an American poet.
+On March 8, 2012, she was named Poet Laureate of Pacific Palisades, California.

 Early life and education

 Bitting grew up in Pacific Palisades.
 Studied theater at the University of California, Berkeley and pursued careers in dance and culinary arts before turning her focus to writing in 2001.
-She received an MFA in writing and poetry from Pacific University, Oregon in 2009.
-She holds an MFA in creative writing from Pacific University, Oregon.
-She is a PhD candidate in mythological studies at Pacifica Graduate Institute.
+She received an MFA in writing and poetry from Pacific University, in 2009. and a PhD in mythological studies at Pacifica Graduate Institute.

 Career

+She teaches at Loyola Marymount University.

 Bitting is the author of three collections of poetry: Notes to the Beloved (Winner of the Sacramento Poetry Center Book Award, 2011), Good Friday Kiss (C&R Press, 2008), and Blue Laws (Finishing Line Press, 2007).
 Good Friday Kiss was chosen by Thomas Lux as the winner of the 2007 DeNovo Prize for 1st Book of Poetry.

 Publications that have printed her poetry and fiction include American Poetry Review, Narrative Magazine, Prairie Schooner, Verse Daily, Poetry Daily, LA Weekly, Rattle, diode, and The Cortland Review.

 In collaboration with her husband, actor Phil Abrams, Bitting adapted a number of her works for the visual medium known as poem films, some of which were presented by Atticus Review, Cheek Teeth, and Moving Poems.

 Bitting collaborated with the non-profit California Dance Institute to implement a poetry component within its inner city middle school performing arts program for the Los Angeles Unified School District.
 She has taught poetry in the University of California, Los Angeles Writer's Program, and is also a California Poet in the Schools, serving hundreds of students in Southern California.
 Her poetry outreach work also includes teaching the incarcerated at Twin Towers Correctional Facility in Los Angeles, CA with grants from Poets and Writers Magazine.
+She is leading a Youth Poetry Project at Westside.